-As artisans, they incorporated their Hopi symbols into an array of dazzlingly beautiful baskets and pottery.
+As artisans, the Hopi incorporated their symbols into an array of dazzlingly beautiful baskets and pottery.
 Further, their natural artistic abilities are found in the well-crafted kachina masks donned during ceremonies.

-Kachina are supernatural beings who inhabit the realms of mist and magic.
-They are not worshipped by the Hopi as deities – rather, they are regarded as allies, and as connections to the forces of nature.
+Kachina’s are supernatural beings who inhabit the realms of mist and magic.
+They are not necessarily worshipped by the Hopi as deities – rather, they are regarded as allies, and as connections to the forces of nature.

 Kachina properties become clearer when we realize they are invoked with purpose to augment fertile crops, and abundant living conditions.
 As Hopi symbols, they are harbingers of life-giving rain, and serve the Hopi in their needs.

 Listed below are some kachina properties, along with Hopi symbols and their meanings.
 These are provided with a goal for better understanding and respect to this highly resourceful and creative people.

 Common Kachina Properties and Meaning of Kachina Hopi Symbols

 While kachinas are walking upon the earth during the winter and summer solstices, The Crow Mother makes her appearance with a basket of sprouts symbolizing the miracle of seed germination in the midst of winter.
 See also my totem page on the Raven (crow brother).
 See also: Mother Symbols.

 This kachina brings abundant, high-yielding crops of corn.
 This mask bears fertility symbols, and the wearer shakes a rattle to evoke the sound of rain.

 Masau reigns over all the earth and underworld.
 All must pay homage to this spirit – it is both respected and feared among the Hopi.
 Masua also controls the arrival of all the kachina spirits when they come into the world during winter and summer solstices.